xylian86/xylian86.github.io/_pages/about.md

 ---

-I am a first-year Ph.D. student in Computer Science at the [University of Illinois Urbana-Champaign](https://illinois.edu), working with [Minjia Zhang](https://minjiazhang.github.io).
+I am a second-year Ph.D. student in Computer Science at the [University of Illinois Urbana-Champaign](https://illinois.edu), working with [Minjia Zhang](https://minjiazhang.github.io).
 I study elastic and efficient machine learning systems, effective efficiency algorithms, and LLM applications for systems.

 🙋 Feel free to reach out via <a href="mailto:lian7@illinois.edu">email</a> if you are interested in my research.